orchetect/OSCKit/README.md

 If you enjoy using OSCKit and want to contribute to open-source financially, GitHub sponsorship is much appreciated.
 Feedback and code contributions are also welcome.

+## Community & Support

+Please do not email maintainers for technical support.
+Several options are available for questions and feature ideas:

+- Questions and feature ideas can be posted to [Discussions](https://github.com/orchetect/OSCKit/discussions).
+- If an issue is a verifiable bug with reproducible steps it may be posted in [Issues](https://github.com/orchetect/OSCKit/issues).

 ## Contributions

 Contributions are welcome.
 Posting in [Discussions](https://github.com/orchetect/OSCKIt/discussions) first prior to new submitting PRs for features or modifications is encouraged.